arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/mword/README.md

 ### Conclusion

-You should not be afraid of the "M-word" just because you are a C# programmer.
+You should not be afraid of the "M-word" just because you are a Kotlin programmer.

-C# does not have a notion of monads as predefined language constructs, but that doesn't mean we can't borrow some ideas from the functional world.
+Kotlin does not have a notion of monads as predefined language constructs, but that doesn't mean we can't borrow some ideas from the functional world.
-Having said that, it's also true that C# is lacking some powerful ways to combine and generalize monads that are available in functional programming languages.
+Having said that, it's also true that Kotlin is lacking some powerful ways to combine and generalize monads that are available in functional programming languages.